 - If your cat is hyperactive or suffers from motion sickness, don’t feed them the morning of your trip or during the car ride, unless it’s longer than six hours.
 This will minimize the risk of them vomiting.

 - Take plenty of water with you but don’t leave a water bowl in the carrier while driving to avoid spills and messes.
 Give your cat water only when you are parked.
+For a wider selection of choices, check out our cat water bowl guide.

 - If you’ll be staying at a hotel at some point, make sure it’s pet-friendly.
 You don’t want to get there and be turned away because of your cat, so confirm ahead of time that your hotel of choice allows pets.